tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 - Some devices are provisioned PSKs via an out-of-band, cloud-based syncing protocol.

-- Secrets may be baked into or hardware or software device components, such as secure enclaves.

-- Where secrets are baked into hardware at manufacturing time, the secrets may be printed on labels or included in a Bill of Materials for ease of scanning or import into a server.
+- Some secrets may be baked into or hardware or software device components.
+Moreover, when this is done at manufacturing time, secrets may be printed on labels or included in a Bill of Materials for ease of scanning or import.

 ## Provisioning Constraints